poeyahay/AFib_PGS/README.md

     - No installation is needed, just run the code in Rstudio, and apply the function afterwards.
   - **License:**
     - [GNU General Public License](https://github.com/poeyahay/AFib_PGS/blob/main/Multi/LICENSE)

-  - Exemple usage of the multi functions is given at the beginning of each multi script
+Example usage of the multi functions is given at the beginning of each multi script

 ## METAL execution scripts
 Execution scripts on how GWAS meta-analysis was performed for the: